Discovering Value in a Lost Life: Johnny Cash Sings Sunday Morning Coming Down

 Among the greatest skills, Johnny Cash possessed the ability to put emotion into a song and a performance.
 Cash did not create contrived feeling.
 Nor did he present an egotistical air of showing self-importance masquerading as philosophical depth.

 With Johnny Cash, there is always sincerity in the lyrics.
 The sincerity made you want to listen to the song even if the impossible to ignore lyrics took you to a place you may not necessarily wish to go emotionally.

 The song allows us to observe, from a distance, the dreary life of a man who has fallen on hard times spiritually.

-He wakes up in the morning with a massive hangover that is so strong that he cannot hold his ''head in a way that does not hurt'' clearly shows the previous night was (yet another) bender.
+In the morning, he wakes up with a massive hangover that is so strong that he cannot hold his ''head in a way that does not hurt'' clearly shows the previous night was (yet another) bender.
 This is not a new occasion for our anonymous narrator.
 Events along these lines have been commonplace for him for quite some time.

 Having a beer for breakfast and then ''another for dessert ''is likely an indication of alcoholism.
-The routine this person suffers through each and every day is hardly an easy one, yet it is one that he has become quite used to.
-His routine is a dreary and a boorish, but it seems he has made an uneasy peace with accepting things.
+The routine this person suffers through every day is hardly an easy one, yet it is one that he has become quite used to.
+His routine is dreary and boorish, but it seems he has made an uneasy peace with accepting things.

 Or has he?